ePrivacy and GPDR Cookie Consent by Cookie Consent What to do when your builder goes bust

 Quick summary

-If your builder goes bust after you paid upfront, getting your money back is tough since you're an unsecure creditor and might only recover a fraction through the insolvency process.
-If you paid by credit card for amounts between £100 and £30,000, you could claim under Section 75.
-For payments made via staged plans, hiring another contractor is possible if you have the right paperwork.
+If your builder goes bust after you paid a large upfront sum, getting your money back is tough because you’ll be an unsecure creditor, and funds are usually paid out during liquidation.
+If you paid with a credit card for amounts between £100 and £30,000, you might claim under Section 75.
+To increase your chances, always pay in stages and get proper insurance.

 One of the worst situations for a homeowner to face is the news that their builder has filed for bankruptcy.